 Natural Wonders is located at 20 Grape Lane and opens 10.30 am to 5 pm seven days a week.

 Address: 20 Grape Ln, Whitby YO22 4BA, UK

 The Green Dragon

 The Green Dragon is a little piece of heaven for any connoisseur of real ale.
 Selling over 200 locally sourced and international ales there is sure to be something for everyone.
 Ranges of ale here also include a multitude of gift sets for that loved one and Green Dragon merchandise such as their bottle opener keyring.
 Why not try a pint on one of the excellent real ale pubs in Whitby?

-If you’d like to try before you buy, you can here as the Green Dragon also boasts a quirky and cozy tap room that has been set up in a Georgian style.
+If you’d like to try before you buy, you can here as the Green Dragon also boasts a quirky and cosy taproom that has been set up in a Georgian style.
 Lit by candlelight and full of charm with its taxidermy and pet portraits the taproom is well worth a visit.

 The Green Dragon is located at 4 – 5 Grape Lane and opens 11 am – 5 pm Monday to Thursday, 11 am to 6 pm Friday and Sunday, and 11 am to 7.30 pm Saturday.

 Address: 4-5 Grape Ln, Whitby YO22 4BA, UK

 Simpsons Jet Of Whitby

 No area of Whitby would be complete without a Jet Jewellery store and happily, the Captain Cook District has one.
 In fact, Simpsons have been making and selling Whitby jet items in this part of the town for over 30 years.
 It is a family run business and all items that they sell have been handcrafted in their local workshops.

 Simpsons Jet of Whitby collections includes not only Whitby Jet but also mixes of amber, Blue John, and labradorite which has to be seen to be believed.
 Discovered in Labrador, Canada it has a predominant blue colouring with flashes of gold, green and coppery red.